 I decided to deal with my confusion by starting an anonymous blog.
 Being a writer, this was the only thing that made sense to me.
 I was terrified of being found out, so everything had to be done secretly, a new anonymous email address, a new blog account... nothing could link back to me.
 I wasn't ready to share my story with anyone who might actually know me, but I needed to share my story with someone.
 And so strangers it was.

-I quickly discovered that this wasn't enough though.
+I quickly discovered that this wasn't enough.
 I constantly felt like there was an enormous pink elephant in the room wherever I went.
 The pink elephant trampled all over my new anonymous blog making a mockery of it.
-It taunted me with it's swinging trunk - You want to be an advocate for mental illness but you're hiding behind an anonymous blog!
+It taunted me with it's swinging trunk - You want to be an advocate for mental illness but you're hiding behind an anonymous blog - You're a fraud!

 I had struggled with my sense of identity my whole life, and I was learning that a lot of my struggle had been down to the effects that cyclothymia has been having on my personal and professional life.
 In a strange way, this new diagnosis was serving to explain a lot.
 How could I go on being me in my real life without embracing this newly discovered part of my identity?

 Most of the job applications have a section where they ask you a bunch of personal questions about your religion, sexuality, culture, and disabilities.
-Often you don't have to disclose information but sometimes there isn't a choice.
-They all tend to suggest that stating your disability will be in your favour, and that if you meet the essential job criteria, you will be guaranteed an interview.
+Often you don't have to disclose information but sometimes it doesn't appear to be a choice.
+They all seem to suggest that stating your disability will be in your favour, and that if you meet the essential job criteria, you will be guaranteed an interview.
 Whenever I have disclosed my mental health status I have never been invited for an interview.
 So I am not sure what to think about that.